Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/community-management/moderation.md

 #### 2. Set Permissions

-{% hint style="warning" %}
-The permissions in the below table are also what SonoranBot will need to perform them, otherwise you will get an error message.
+> The permissions in the below table are also what SonoranBot will need to perform them, otherwise you will get an error message.
-{% endhint %}
+{.is-warning}

 By default, all commands are set to what you expect: